Learn Today to Inspire Others Tomorrow

 Readiness for Placement - completed prior to student teaching placement

 Every teacher candidate must complete 300 hours of supervised student teaching in a schools identified to be high needs schools.
 The time frame of the student teaching must be divided into 150 hours to correspond with the specialization of the teacher candidate.
 For example, childhood teacher candidates must spend 150 hours in the lower elementary grades (1-3) and the other 150 hours in the upper elementary grades (4-6).
-Adolescence and Physical Education teacher candidates must divide their student teaching into 150 hours into two different grade levels.
+Adolescence teacher candidates must divide their student teaching into 150 hours into two different grade levels.